CollaboraOnline/CollaboraOnline.github.io/content/post/build-coda-windows.md

-For starters, the same requirements as for building LibreOffice, see https://wiki.documentfoundation.org/Development/BuildingOnWindows as you will do that as part of building Collabora office for windows.
+For starters, the same requirements as for building LibreOffice, see https://wiki.documentfoundation.org/Development/BuildingOnWindows as you will do that as part of building Collabora Office for windows.
 Make sure to use Visual Studio 2022.
 Using other Visual Studio versions for building the online bits has not been tested.